 Walk c420 The Coniston Fells from Walna Scar Road, Coniston

-This 12¾ mile, Grade 8 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Coniston & will take about 8¾ hrs to complete.
+This 12¾ mile, Grade 8 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Coniston & will take you about 8¾ hrs to complete.

 Download Walk PDF Icon